yangheng95/PyABSA/README.md

 We hope this repository will help you and sincerely request bug reports and Suggestions.
 If you like this repository you can star or share this repository to others.

-### Before Training
-* Download the [GloVe](https://github.com/stanfordnlp/GloVe#download-pre-trained-word-vectors) if you want to use the GloVe-based models.
-* Download the [domain-adapted BERT](https://github.com/deepopinion/domain-adapted-atsc) if you want to use state-of-the-art bert-based models.
-* Set `use_bert_spc=True` to employ BERT-SPC input format and improve model performance.
-* Set `use_dual_bert=True` to use dual BERTs for modeling local context and global context, respectively.
-Bert-based models need more computational resources, e.g. system memory.

 Codes for our paper(s):